Polish diaspora

 The Polish diaspora comprises Poles and people of Polish heritage or origin who live outside Poland.
 The Polish diaspora is also known in modern Polish as Polonia, the name for Poland in Latin and many Romance languages.

 There are roughly 20,000,000 people of Polish ancestry living outside Poland, making the Polish diaspora one of the largest in the world and one of the most widely dispersed.
 Reasons for displacement include border shifts, forced expulsions, resettlement by voluntary and forced exile, and political or economic emigration.

 Substantial populations of Polish ancestry can be found in their native region of Central and Eastern Europe and many other European countries as well as in the Americas and Australia.

 The Polonia in English-speaking countries often uses a dialect of Polish called Ponglish.
 It is made up of a Polish core with many English words inside it.

-There are also smaller Polish communities in most countries of Asia and Africa, most notably in Kazakhstan and South Africa.
+There are also smaller Polish communities in Asia and Africa, most notably Kazakhstan and South Africa.

 History

 Poles participated in the creation of the first European settlements in the Americas.
 In the 17th century, Polish missionaries arrived for the first time in Japan.
 Vast numbers of Poles left the country during the Partitions of Poland for economic and political reasons as well as the ethnic persecution practised by Russia, Prussia and Austria.

 Many of the Poles who emigrated were Jews, who make up part of the Jewish diaspora.
 The Second Polish Republic was home to the world's largest Jewish population.
 It was followed by invasions of Poland by Germany and the Soviet Union.
-More than 3 million Polish Jews were murdered in the Holocaust by Nazi Germany during World War II.
+Around 6 million Polish citizens perished during World War II: about one fifth of the pre-war population.
+Around 3 million of which were Polish Jews murdered in the Holocaust by Nazi Germany during World War II.
 Most survivors subsequently migrated to Mandate Palestine since Poland was the only Eastern Bloc country to allow free Jewish aliyah without visas or exit permits at the end of the war.
-Many remaining Jews, including Stalinist hardliners and members of security apparatus, left Poland during the 1968 political crisis, when the Polish United Workers' Party, pressured by Leonid Brezhnev, joined the Soviet "anti-Zionist" campaign that was triggered by the Six-Day War.
+Many remaining Jews, including Stalinist hardliners and members of security apparatus, left Poland during the 1968 Polish political crisis, when the Polish United Workers' Party, pressured by Leonid Brezhnev, joined the Soviet "anti-Zionist" campaign that was triggered by the Six-Day War.
 In 1998, Poland's Jewish population was estimated at 10,000 to 30,000.

 A recent, large emigration of Poles took place after Poland acceded to the European Union and opening of the EU's labour market.
 About 2 million primarily young Poles took up jobs abroad.

 Most Poles live in Europe, the Americas, and Australia, but a few Poles have settled in smaller numbers in Asia, Africa, and Oceania, as economic migrants or as part of Catholic missions.